hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 ### Key Findings

-Outerwear & Coats generated the highest revenue (1.3M) with only 9,017 purchases, while Intimates recorded the highest purchase volume (13,586) yet produced only 454K in revenue.
-Jeans ranked second in revenue (1.2M) while maintaining strong purchase volume (12,774), acting as a core balanced category.
-Suits showed a high average price (117) but low purchase volume (1,121), indicating untapped revenue potential.
+* Outerwear & Coats generated the highest revenue (1.3M) with only 9,017 purchases.
+* Intimates recorded the highest purchase volume (13,586) but produced only 454K in revenue.
+* Jeans ranked second in revenue (1.2M) while maintaining strong purchase volume (12,774), acting as a core balanced category.
+* Suits showed a high average price (117) but low purchase volume (1,121), indicating potential for revenue growth.

 ### Insight
 Revenue is not driven by purchase volume alone.
 The contrast between Outerwear and Intimates clearly demonstrates that price plays a more significant role than quantity.
 The product structure naturally segments into three groups: high-value categories such as Outerwear & Coats, balanced categories such as Jeans, and volume-driven categories such as Intimates and Swim.